Expanding economic opportunities for underserved people and communities by providing access to the capital needed to prosper

 Debra Williams

-Debra Williams, Senior Economic Development Officer, joined Communities Unlimited in May 2021.
+Debra Williams, Area Director of Lending, joined Communities Unlimited (CU) in May 2021.

 She is responsible for originating quality loans through internal and external referral sources.
 She also develops strategies to market the bank’s SBA and small business grant programs to entrepreneurs with financing needs.
 She came to Communities Unlimited with a strong financial background, from her previous roles as a Vice President/Loan Manager for Arvest Bank as well as Vice President of Commercial lending for RCB Bank.